MyBaBB/MyBABB-Remember/README.md

 <!-- note to self npm run deploy for github pages -->
-  this is the Beta Version on github pages npm run deploy is removed from the package.json file
+  this is the New Version
+  npm run deploy is removed from the package.json file
 # Todo-list